licitdev/docs/configuration/data-model/relationships.md

 The easiest way to configure an M2A is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select the **Many to Any** Interface from the template wizard.

 Sometimes called a _matrix field_ or _replicator_, the M2A relational type allows you to link items from the parent collection to any item in any collection in the database.
 Similar to the M2M, the M2A requires a junction collection and an O2M [Alias](/getting-started/glossary/#alias) field is automatically created for you.
-The major difference is that the junction collection on an M2A also has a field to store the **collection key** for related collections.
+The major difference is that the junction collection on an M2A also has a field to store the **collection key** _(the name of the collection)_ for related collections.

-One common example of when M2As are used is for _page builders_, which have a `pages` collection that combines multiple _page section_ collections, such as `heading`, `text`, `image`, _etc_.
+One common example of when M2As are used is for _page builders_, which have a `pages` collection that combines multiple collections for each type of page section, such as `heading`, `text`, `image`, `video` _etc_.

 ![Many-to-Any Relational Diagram](image.webp)

-Let's look at the raw schema:
+Let's look at the schema:

 ```
 pages (collection)
 - id
 - name
-- sections (an O2M alias field, displays items from page_sections)
+- sections (an O2M alias field, does not exist in the database, displays items from page_sections)
 ```

 ```
 page_sections (junction collection)
 - id
-- pages_id (an M2O, stores foreign key, from pages.id)
+- pages_id (an M2O, stores foreign keys from pages.id)
 - collection (an M2O, stores name of the related collection, for example "headings", "text", or "images")
-- item (an M2O, stores foreign key, from either headings.id, text.id or images.id)
+- item (an M2O, stores foreign keys from headings.id, text.id, images.id, etc.)
 ```

 ```